Theme parks in Scandinavia

 Tivoli Gardens, Copenhagen, Denmark

-The world’s second oldest amusement park, the iconic Tivoli Gardens have held pride of place in the centre of Copenhagen since 1843.
+One of the world’s oldest and most iconic amusement parks, Tivoli Gardens have held pride of place in the centre of Copenhagen since 1843.

 Beautifully landscaped with lawns and lakes, and festooned with colourful lights at night, the gardens were much loved by Hans Christian Anderson and Walt Disney, who was so inspired by Tivoli that he returned home to create his own famous theme park in the US.